Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 Training for the Chicago Marathon

 Chicago rewards straightforward marathon training more than any other Major.
 The course asks for one thing: sustained pace over flat road for 42.195 kilometres.
-There are no hills to train for specifically, no bridge climbs to simulate.
+There are no hills to train for specifically and no bridge climbs to simulate.
 The training principles are simple — build mileage consistently, run two quality sessions per week, peak with long runs of 30–35 km, and taper properly.

 The one training-specific caveat for Chicago is practicing race pace.
 Because the course is so flat and the temptation to go out fast is so strong, Indian runners should practice sustained goal-pace running in their long run build-up — not just easy running.
 Sections of 20–25 km at goal marathon pace, practised in training, build both the physical conditioning and the mental reference point needed to hold pace across 42 km in Chicago.